Dangote refinery: History

 In October 2024, the Nigerian National Petroleum Company Limited (NNPC) ended its exclusive purchase agreement with Dangote Refinery, allowing other marketers to buy petrol directly from the refinery.
-The NNPC had been buying petrol from Dangote Refiner at ₦898.78 per litre and selling to marketers at ₦765.99 per litre, shouldering a subsidy of almost ₦133 per litre.
+The NNPC had been buying petrol from Dangote Refinery at ₦898.78 per litre and selling to marketers at ₦765.99 per litre, shouldering a subsidy of almost ₦133 per litre.
 Following the NNPC's withdrawal as the sole off-taker, subsidies ceased to exist in Nigeria as marketers had to buy directly from Dangote and sell at cost price, adding their own differential.
 This led to a hike in the product's price.

 In November 2024, it was reported that Dangote was in talks with commercial lenders, development banks, oil traders, and other industry participants to secure funds for crude supplies.

 In September 2025, the refinery dismissed 800 employees whom it accused of sabotage.
 This led to a protest strike by the Petroleum and Natural Gas Senior Staff Association of Nigeria.

+The refinery reported an after-tax profit of $1.82 billion in the first half of 2026, compared with a loss of $476 million for all of 2025.